manuelmeister/remark-attributes/readme.md

 **micromark** is the markdown parser we use.
 This is a remark plugin that adds support for the directives syntax and AST to remark.

+This plugin also 'supports' attributes syntax inside mdx.
+But beware to escape the curly braces with a backslash.

 ## Install